Latest change March 23, 2018

 Oldtimers who have taken the earlier, Haskell-based functional programming course (CDT201, or CD5100): if you want to be examined, please get in touch with me to see if we can find a solution for you.

 There will be four laborations, see the schedule.
 You will typically do the laborations in groups of two.
 The laborations are in F#.
+The laborations are to be done using functional programming techniques, unless otherwise stated, which means that they should not use mutables and that side effects should be avoided.

 Lab 1, getting started.